OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Testing on a Real Device

-We definitely recommend you to have a jailbroken iPhone or iPad for testing.
+We recommend having a jailbroken iPhone or iPad for testing.
 These devices allow root access and tool installation, making the security testing process more straightforward.
 See the next section ["Getting Privileged Access"](#getting-privileged-access) for more information.

 If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a more difficult experience.